 Since the late 1970s, cruise shipping has experienced unprecedented growth.
 The global growth rate of the cruise industry has been enduring despite economic cycles of growth and recession.
 In 2000, 7.2 million people took a cruise.
 Only 3.8 million people had done so in 1990.
 In 2004, this number exceeded the 10 million passengers threshold.
 Fifteen years later, in 2019, almost 30 million passengers cruised worldwide.

-The globalization of the cruise industry that calls in a growing number of ports around the globe appeared to be unstoppable, with the COVID-19 pandemic the first major setback in almost a half-century.
-Cruise growth was halted for the first time by the COVID-19 pandemic, a sanitary crisis resulting in restrictions on social/human contacts rather than purely economic reasons.
+The globalization of a cruise industry that calls at in a growing number of ports around the globe appeared to be unstoppable, with the COVID-19 pandemic the first major setback in almost a half-century.
+Cruise growth was halted for the first time by the COVID-19 pandemic, a sanitary crisis resulting in restrictions on social/human contacts for reasons that were not purely economic.
 Before that, cruise growth had recorded a remarkable resilience in the face of economic, social, political, or any other crises that regularly challenge both the shipping and tourism sectors.
-While the global financial crisis of 2008-2009 had a major impact on ocean-going cargo shipping, cruise shipping and ports continued experiencing steadily rising passenger numbers.
+While the global financial crisis of 2008-2009 had a major impact on ocean-going cargo shipping, cruise shipping and ports continued to experience steadily rising passenger numbers.
 Stagnation did not occur even when, in 2012, the Costa Concordia grounding generated negative public relations or through minor incidents on cruise ships operated by leading firms.
 Environmental and social challenges (i.e., emissions) were seemingly unable to undermine the operating context and growth prospects.
-However, since the financial crisis of 2008-09, growth rates were relatively lower than in the 1990s and first half of the 2000s.
+However, after the financial crisis of 2008-09, growth rates were relatively lower than in the 1990s and first half of the 2000s.

 At the beginning of 2021, the cruise fleet numbered 412 vessels with an annual capacity of 22.3 million passengers and an estimated sales revenue, based on the average revenue generated by each passenger for the major cruise companies over 2019, standing at approximately 1,675 US dollars per cruise passenger.
-The worldwide market share of the North American market was 53%, and that of the European market was 32,4%.
-Asia was the third biggest market with a 14,7% share.
+The worldwide market share taken by the North American market was 53%, and that of the European market was 32.4%.
+Asia was the third biggest market with a 14.7% share.

 Since then, the COVID-19 pandemic triggered unprecedented global health and economic crisis with structural consequences for the cruise industry.
-In early 2020 the whole industry voluntarily suspended operations worldwide, with the timing and return conditions remaining questionable.
+In early 2020 COVID-19 outbreaks associated with three cruise ship voyages generated more than 800 confirmed cases among passengers and crew.
+The whole industry voluntarily suspended operations worldwide, with the timing and return conditions remaining questionable.
 Later in 2020, a second wave of the pandemic resulted in a further postponement of cruise calls in most world ports, implying that 2020 was a lost year for the industry.
 As the pandemic unfolds, making a precise assessment of the longer-term implications remains uncertain.